Silkwood: Release

-Anchor Bay Entertainment released the film on DVD in Region 1 on June 15, 1999.
-Viewers had the option of anamorphic widescreen or fullscreen formats.
-The Anchor Bay release is long out of print.
-A Region 2 DVD was released by PT Video on April 8, 2002.
-A second Region 1 DVD was released by MGM Home Entertainment on October 7, 2003, and a Region 4 DVD was released on October 14, 2004, by MRA Entertainment.
-It is in anamorphic widescreen format with subtitles in English, Spanish, and French.

-The film was broadcast in high definition (1080i) on SkyHD.
-Silkwood was released on Blu-ray from Kino Lorber on July 25, 2017.

-Reception
+On December 8, 1983, 20th Century Fox held a local community screening of the film in Oklahoma City, inviting five executives from Kerr-McGee to attend.
+Only one of the company's employees, communications manager Ann Adams, attended.
+Following the screening, Adams remarked that the film was a "highly fictionalized dramatization" that depicted the company in a "false and defamatory manner."
+The film premiered the following week in the United States, on December 14, 1983, in a limited theatrical release showing at 257 theaters.

 Box office

-The film opened on a limited release in 257 theatres in the United States on December 14, 1983.
-It grossed $1,218,322 on its opening weekend, ranking #12 at the box office.
+Silkwood grossed $1,218,322 during its opening weekend, ranking #12 at the box office.
 The film opened widely on January 27, 1984, during which, in its seventh week of release, it had expanded to 816 screens and reached #1.
-It eventually earned $35,615,609 in the U.S. and Canada.
+It eventually earned a total of $35,615,609 in the U.S. and Canada.

 Critical response

-Silkwood received a positive critical response.
-Vincent Canby of The New York Times called the film "a precisely visualized, highly emotional melodrama that's going to raise a lot of hackles" and "a very moving work."
+Silkwood received largely favorable reviews from critics.
+Vincent Canby of The New York Times called the film "a precisely visualized, highly emotional melodrama that's going to raise a lot of hackles" and "a very moving work".
 He added, "There are, however, problems, not unlike those faced by Costa-Gavras in his State of Siege and Missing, and they are major.
 Mr. Nichols and his writers ... have attempted to impose a shape on a real-life story that, even as they present it, has no easily verifiable shape.
 We are drawn into the story of Karen Silkwood by the absolute accuracy and unexpected sweetness of its Middle American details and then, near the end, abandoned by a film whose images say one thing and whose final credit card another.
-The muddle of fact, fiction and speculation almost, though not quite, denies the artistry of all that's gone before."
+The muddle of fact, fiction and speculation almost, though not quite, denies the artistry of all that's gone before".
 He concluded, "I realize that films shouldn't be judged in bits and pieces, but it's difficult not to see Silkwood in that way.
 For most of its running time it is so convincing—and so sure of itself—that it seems a particular waste when it goes dangerously wrong.
-It's like watching a skydiver execute all sorts of graceful, breath-taking turns, as he appears to ignore gravity and fly on his own, only to have him smash to earth when the chute doesn't open."
+It's like watching a skydiver execute all sorts of graceful, breath-taking turns, as he appears to ignore gravity and fly on his own, only to have him smash to earth when the chute doesn't open".

-Roger Ebert of the Chicago Sun-Times rated the film four stars and commented, "It's a little amazing that established movie stars like Streep, Russell and Cher could disappear so completely into the everyday lives of these characters."
+Roger Ebert of the Chicago Sun-Times rated the film four stars and commented, "It's a little amazing that established movie stars like Streep, Russell and Cher could disappear so completely into the everyday lives of these characters".